CleverProgrammer/college_2016_spring/psc_101/politics_notes1.md

 b) when
 c) how
 ```
-- Therefore, politics is a set of activites that help organize individuals, systematically resolve disputes, and main order in society.
+- Therefore, politics is a set of activites that help organize individuals, systematically resolve disputes, and maintain order in society.
+### Power of Politics
+1. Power: The ability of governments and leaders to make and enforce rules, influence behavior of citizens